 If you are considering cataract removal surgery, here are some factors that you should think about:

 Doing cataract surgery at an earlier stage makes for a quicker recovery and a technically easier surgery.
 Waiting until the vision is very poor can often make the surgery and the recovery more involved.

 The Missouri Department of Motor Vehicles requires that drivers have 20/40 vision (with or without glasses) in their better eye to qualify for a license without an eye exam.
 Some patients choose to wait until their vision is approximately at this 20/40 level.
 However, nowadays more and more active patients who still work, drive, and use computers have higher demands for their vision.
 These patients tend to choose surgery at an earlier stage.

 Some patients choose to have surgery even before they develop vision-blocking cataracts.
 For these patients, who are typically in their 50s, refractive lens surgery is performed in order to eliminate or reduce the need for glasses and to regain their near vision.
 With their astigmatism managed and a multi-focal lens implanted, the vast majority (92% in the official FDA study) of these patients see well at distance, intermediate, and near, and they never or just occasionally use glasses.
-The remaining 8% also saw quite well, but they used glasses more than just occasionally.

 The bottom line is: If you’re happy with your vision and it doesn’t cause difficulties with reading, computer use, driving, working, or your active lifestyle, then you should postpone the surgery.
 If you want and need better vision for your activities right now, and would like to see more clearly, then schedule your surgery with top Cataract Surgeon, Dr. Adam Fedyk.